-The Parish Leader has a pastoral responsibility to catechesis.
-In making provision for the teaching of young people and children, the Parish Leader is assisted by Catechists.

-It is the Parish Leader who authorises and commissions Catechists to teach in government schools.
-They ensure that catechists are provided with the approved teaching materials and resources.
-It is important that the Parish SRE Co-ordinator be aware of the parish financial arrangements for the ministry so that available resources may be used effectively.
+In making provision for the teaching of young people and children, the Parish Leader is assisted by volunteers whose vocation and ministry, consequent upon their baptism, he values and supports.
+His relationship with them is one of mutual collaboration.
+It is the Parish Leader who authorises and commissions SRE teachers to teach in government schools.
+He ensures that they are provided with the approved teaching materials.
+Many parishes include an allowance for the work of the SRE ministry within their overall budget and this is helpful.
+Regardless of whether this is done or not, it is important that the Parish SRE Co-ordinator be aware of the parish financial arrangements for the ministry so that available resources may be used effectively.